Step-by-step guide to designing redundant sensor networks

 A dual-path warehouse topology runs primary and secondary transports in parallel — both paths are always live.
 The ingestion engine deduplicates by payload hash and watches the primary heartbeat clock to decide when to enter FAILOVER_ACTIVE:

-Redundancy in warehouse environments requires deterministic routing, not best-effort mesh networking.
 Deploy a primary LoRaWAN or Wi-Fi 6 path alongside a secondary cellular (LTE-M/NB-IoT) or wired Ethernet fallback.
 Each sensor node must maintain independent MAC addresses, isolated power domains (e.g., primary Li-SOCl₂ with secondary supercapacitor backup), and synchronized clocks via NTP/PTP.
-The gateway layer should implement stateful health checks rather than simple ICMP ping responses.
-As detailed in Implementing Redundant Network Paths for Warehouse Sensors, the physical and logical separation of transmission paths prevents correlated failures from environmental interference, RF congestion, or localized power outages.
+As detailed in Implementing Redundant Network Paths for Warehouse Sensors, physical and logical separation of transmission paths prevents correlated failures from environmental interference, RF congestion, or localized power outages.

 Step 3: Python Automation & Deterministic Failover Logic

-Production-grade cold chain automation requires asynchronous, non-blocking ingestion pipelines that guarantee data integrity under degraded network conditions.
-The following implementation demonstrates a deterministic dual-path ingestion engine with cryptographic deduplication, stateful failover tracking, and structured audit logging compliant with GxP standards.
+The following implementation demonstrates a deterministic dual-path ingestion engine with cryptographic deduplication, stateful failover tracking, and structured audit logging.

 import hashlib